CipherTrust Manager Administration

 It is assumed that users of this document are proficient with security concepts.

 CipherTrust Manager offers robust capabilities for managing cryptographic keys across their lifecycle, including key generation, key import and export, and key rotation.
-With the CipherTrust Manager, all cryptographic keys are stored in a centralized, hardened appliance to simplify administration while ensuring tight security for the broadest array of data types.
+With the CipherTrust Manager, all cryptographic keys are stored in a centralized, hardened environment to simplify administration while ensuring tight security for the broadest array of data types.

 Customers can deploy multiple CipherTrust Manager appliances in a clustered configuration with real-time replication of keys, policies, and configuration information across multiple appliances - enabling complete disaster recovery and business continuity.
 For large distributed enterprises that use multiple encryption solutions, keys can be centrally managed without making any perceptible impact on system performance.